Influence of the vessel wall geometry on the wall-induced migration of red blood cells: Results

-The width of the CFL is influenced by the vessel diameter.
+The thickness of the CFL is largely influenced by the vessel diameter.
 The fraction of the vessel diameter occupied by the CFL in arterioles in the rat cremaster muscle was found to increase from 14$\%$ to 17$\%$ for vessel diameter ranging from 5 to 8 $\mu$m but to gradually decrease from $18\%$ to $12\%$ as the diameter increases from 8 to 25 $\mu$m \cite{KimEtAl2009}.
-As a first comparison, we followed the procedure in \cite{KimEtAl2009} and examined the relation between the fraction of mean CFL width over diameter and vessel diameter using the healthy and disrupted cases.
-For the RBC-only scenario, the fraction decreases from approximately $18\%$ in the disrupted case of a mean vessel diameter of approximately $20\mu$m to $7\%$ in the healthy case of a mean vessel diameter of approximately $31\mu$m.
-For the whole blood model, we again found that the fraction decreases as the vessel diameter is increased.
-In the disrupted condition (mean vessel diameter of $20\mu$m), the fraction is estimated to be $13\%$ and is decreased to $8\%$ in the healthy condition (mean vessel diameter of $31\mu$m).
+As a first comparison, we followed the procedure in \cite{KimEtAl2009} to study the relation between the fraction of mean CFL thickness over vessel diameter using the healthy and disrupted cases.
+The mean vessel diameter in the healthy case (Fig~\ref{fig:result_7}A) is estimated to be $31\mu$m whereas in the disrupted septic case (Fig~\ref{fig:result_7}D) it is estimated to be $20\mu$m.
+Using the RBC-only model, the fraction is estimated to be $7.1\%$ in the healthy case.
+In the disrupted case the fraction increases to approximately $7.3\%$ with the same cell density as in the healthy case and to $18\%$ with a lower cell density.
+Repeating the same calculation for the whole blood model, we again find that the fraction increases as the vessel diameter is decreased.
+In the healthy condition where the vessel diameter is larger, the fraction is approximately $8\%$.
+In the disrupted condition, the fraction is increased to approximately $12\%$ using the same cell density as in the healthy case and to $13\%$ using a lower cell density.
+We see that regardless of the cell density the fraction increases as the mean vessel diameter is decreased in both the RBC-only and whole blood models.
+The overall trend we observe here agrees with \cite{KimEtAl2009} quantitatively.